 What will become of China tomorrow?
-After a quarter century of turbulence, and faced with various difficulties today, the country may look forward to eventually developing a unique socialist society, but such a rosy prospect is still far off.
+After a quarter century of turbulence and faced with various difficulties today, the country may look forward to eventually developing a unique socialist society, but such a rosy prospect is still far off.
 At present, Chinese society is undergoing changes involving symptoms of something similar to Soviet revisionism.
-This tendency may be a sort of inevitability in socialism, although the society of China differs in some basic respects from that of the Soviet Union.
-Some of the choices made by the Beijing leaders, whether they are aware of it or not, make one feel that they are going beyond Soviet revisionism and trying to find a solution in the Yugoslav type of mixed economy.
-In China's case, this path runs very close to revival of old China, since Chinese society is a traditional, agrarian one with a great deal of inherent elements inimical to socialism.
-When the national policy of the Chinese Communist Party is swallowed up in this traditional society, China will be a vast, commonplace developing country with an immense population in Asia.
+This tendency may be inevitable in socialism, although the society of China differs in some basic respects from that of the Soviet Union.
+Some of the choices made by the Peking leaders, whether they are aware of it or not, make one feel that they are going beyond Soviet revisionism and trying to find a solution in the Yugoslav type of mixed economy.
+In China's case, this path runs very close to reviving the old China, since Chinese society is a traditional, agrarian one with many elements inherently inimical to socialism.
+When the national policy of the Chinese Communist party is swallowed up in this traditional society, China will be a vast, commonplace developing country with an immense population in Asia.

-What will become of China is not only a vital concern to the Chinese themselves but indeed the very greatest question in the history of civilization in the twentieth century.
-Perhaps China may also turn out to be the biggest "north-south problem" in the present world.
+What will become of China is of vital concern not only to the Chinese themselves but indeed represents the greatest question in the history of civilization in the twentieth century.
+Perhaps China may also turn out to be the biggest "North-South problem" in the present world.